Ultra-Fast-Silicon-Detectors/SSRL2024/README.md

 # SSRL 2024 X-rays beam test for Low Gain Avalanche Detectors (LGADs)
 LGAD X-rays Test Beam at SSRL (2024).
 The repository is for documenting related software and analysis codes for the 2024 SSRL beam test.

-Data conversion, scripts for analsys routines and methods, and possiblly logbook infomation? can be found here.
+Data conversion, scripts for analsys routines and methods, and logbook infomation can be found here.

-Logbook and shift schedule can be found here: `xxxxxx (TODO update)`
+Logbook and shift schedule can be found here: [2024_SSRL_run](https://drive.google.com/drive/folders/1eRdXsyAIbnhs2xJvsL8nBAKjm6VIcOl0?usp=sharing)

 Beam test data will be stored on the UFSD NAS.